evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 HEAD PR of a merge group, but the merge group could contain multiple PRs.
 Note that GitHub merges all commits from each PR before adding that PR to a version, so a given version has as many commits in it as there are PRs in it.

+See the [Merge Queue Behavior](#merge-queue-behavior) section for more details about how merge queue concurrency works.

 ## Additional Resources